gammalib/gammalib/doc/source/user_manual/modules/vo.rst

 ~~~~~~~~

 The VO module provides classes that interface GammaLib to the Virtual
 Observatory infrastructure.
-So far the module contains ``GVOClient``
+So far the module contains :doxy:`GVOClient`
 as only class, which implements a client for the Virtual Observatory.

 :ref:`fig_uml_vo` present an overview over the C++ classes of the VO